agentsystems/agentsystems-ui/README.md

 - **Terminal typography** with monospace fonts throughout
 - Perfect for developers who want that classic hacker movie experience

-All themes use CSS custom properties for easy customization and maintain WCAG 2.1 accessibility standards.
+All themes use CSS custom properties for easy customization and aim to align with WCAG 2.1 accessibility guidelines.

 ## 🔒 Security Features

 - **Input Sanitization**: All user inputs are sanitized to prevent XSS attacks
 - **Rate Limiting**: Protection against form spam and API abuse
-- **Secure Headers**: CSRF protection and content type validation
+- **Security headers**: CSRF protection and content-type validation
 - **Authentication**: Secure token handling without hardcoded credentials
 - **JSON Validation**: Safe parsing and sanitization of agent payloads